Plessy final all.mp3

 Automatically convert your mp3 files to text (txt file), Microsoft Word (docx file), and SubRip Subtitle (srt file) in minutes.

-Sonix has many features that you'd love including automated subtitles, advanced search, secure transcription and file storage, powerful integrations and APIs, and easily transcribe your Zoom meetings.
+Sonix has many features that you'd love including generate automated summaries powered by AI, powerful integrations and APIs, transcribe multiple languages, enterprise-grade admin tools, and easily transcribe your Zoom meetings.
 Try Sonix for free today.